 c.
 Required Duties of Certified Technicians.
 Be available on the project site whenever cement treated base is being produced and being placed on the project site.
-Perform and utilize quality control tests and other quality control practices to assure that delivered materials and proportioning meet the requirements of the mix designs, including temperature, slump, air content and strength.
+Perform and utilize quality control tests and other quality control practices to assure that delivered materials and proportioning meet the requirements of the mix designs.